dwalper/astar-fun/readme.md

 ## License

 This project is licensed under the MIT License.
-Go nuts.